tdwg/website/content/pages/community/esp/mineralogy/index.md

 for the ratification of standards.

-*All results from surveys/assessments/solicitations listed above will be published to the task force GitHub Repository with any required supplemental/supporting documentation.*
+*All results from surveys/assessments/solicitations listed above will be published to the task group GitHub Repository with any required supplemental/supporting documentation.*

 ## Deliverables